QuiltServerTools/HeyThatsMine/README.md

 ### Flag

 `/htm flag`: Checks the flags of a specific container.
-Left click on the container after running this command to check
+Left-click on the container after running this command to check

-`/htm flag <type> <value>`: Left click a container to set the flag
+`/htm flag <type> <value>`: Left-click a container to set the flag

+`/htm flag <type>`: Left-click a container to reset the flag to the default value defined in the config file

 Permission node: `htm.command.flag`